sermant-io/Sermant-website/docs/en/README.md

 ---
 ::: slot feature1
 ## Non-intrusive
-Based on JavaAgent bytecode enhancement technology, it provides a solution of service grid without intrusion, and 0 code completes service governance.
+Based on Java bytecode enhancement technology, it provides a non-intrusive service mesh solution to implement service governance without code modification.
 :::
 ::: slot feature2
 ## Pluggable
-Service governance function plug-in, free choice of service governance function.
-Plug-in ecological foundation is perfect, easy to develop.
+The service governance function is pluggable and supports dynamic mounting.
+The plugin ecological foundation makes it easy to develop new plugins.
 :::
 ::: slot feature3
 ## High-Performance